AG-Walz/.github/profile/README.md

 * When something is not working, the matter is urgent, and the bioinformaticiancs are busy: `use another version`.
 We are doing over-hours as it is without the external pressure, however, you catch more flies with honey than vinegar 😇
 * If there is information missing in the README, then please contribute to improve it teamwork makes the dream work 💪

-#

-# How to use
+## How to use - first timers edition
-If this is the first time that you are running this pipeline, it is of importance to check if all of the libraries are installed.
-This means that you do not run the code and expect that everything is working 😅, instead we take it slow.
+If this is the first time that you are running pipelines, it is of importance to check the content below.

-## First timers

 <details>
 <summary>Installing R (and Rstudio)</summary>